-In 2016, the Port Hope branch of ACO received an advance of \$5,000 from the Port Hope Heritage Fund (the "Fund") to help manage a temporary liquidity shortfall.
+In 2016, the Port Hope branch of ACO received an advance of \$5,000 (2015 - \$nil) from the Port Hope Heritage Fund (the "Fund") to help manage a temporary liquidity shortfall.
 The Port Hope Heritage Fund is managed by the Executive of the ACO Port Hope branch on behalf of the Town of Port Hope, and the financial results of the Fund are not included in the financial statements of ACO.
-As at December 31, 2017 the outstanding balance of the advance was \$nil.
+As at December 31, 2016 the outstanding balance of the advance was \$5,000 which was repaid in May 2017.

-The remainder of the balance due to the Fund as at December 31, 2016 represented a deposit that ACO had taken on behalf of the Fund and which was transferred to the Fund during the year.
+The remainder of the balance due to the Fund as at December 31, 2016 represents a deposit that ACO had taken on behalf of the the Fund.